Get

 a diluted calico cat with collar sitting on cemented path

 When most people think about cats, leashes and collars are often the last things that come to mind.
 Neither indoor nor outdoor cats need to be walked, so what’s the point?
-Collars are incredibly important when it comes to keeping your cat and the animals your pet encounters healthy, disease-free, and alive, not to mention providing a quick, accurate, and easy means of identification.
+Cat collars can play an important role when it comes to keeping your cat parasite-free, healthy, and, not to mention, providing a quick, accurate, and easy means of identification.

 Whether your cat stays inside or enjoys a regular solo romp around the neighborhood, providing your pet with a collar is important for identification and safety.
 Keep reading for more information about the most popular types of cat collars and their uses.